HeliumAce/cat-breed-explorer/tasks/tasks-prd-supabase-to-vercel-migration.md

 - [x] A.7 Implemented comprehensive rate limiting system with in-memory tracking and proper HTTP headers
 - [x] A.8 Cleaned up all Supabase dependencies and integration files (package.json and src/integrations/)
 - [x] A.9 Deleted all Supabase Edge Functions and configuration files (entire supabase/ directory)
+- [x] A.10 Created comprehensive deployment documentation (DEPLOYMENT.md)
+- [x] A.11 Updated README.md with new Vercel architecture and cost-optimized approach

 ## Current Status Summary

-**MIGRATION 100% COMPLETE** - All core functionality migrated and working
+**🎉 MIGRATION 100% COMPLETE & DOCUMENTED** - All functionality migrated, documented, and optimized

 **✅ WORKING IN PRODUCTION:**
 - Google Maps API key proxy through Vercel API route